Eddy Usage

 M140 S{TARGET_TEMP}

-EDDY's Z-offset function previously had compatibility issues, which were fixed in the Klipper update on December 31, 2025.
+The Z offset function of EDDY previously had compatibility issues, which have been fixed in the Klipper update on December 31, 2025.
 Please perform the following operations based on your host type:

-- If using a regular host, please update Klipper to the latest version.
+- If using a normal host, update Klipper to the latest version.

-- If using a FLY host, please upgrade the system version to V1.3.5 or higher.
+- If using a FLY host, upgrade the system version to V1.3.5 or higher.

-Please note: After completing the above updates, be sure to delete the old settings related to
+Please Note: After completing the above update, you must delete the old settings related to

-Z-offsetin the previous configuration file, otherwise the function will not work properly.
+Z offsetin the previous configuration file, otherwise this function will not work properly.

-- Z-offset calibration requires printing a model with a relatively large area; only one layer needs to be printed.
+- Z offset calibration requires first printing a model with a large area, only one layer needs to be printed

 |